Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

-Plus, with APP comes with a learning center with contracting templates to help you learn the federal sector from the ground up.
+Plus, with APP comes a learning center with contracting templates to help you learn the federal sector from the ground up.

 So what exactly is it?

 In short, your past performance rating is like your report card for how well you did on a government contract.
-Like a report card, the better grades (or rating) you get, more opportunities will open up down the line.
+Like a report card, the better grades (or rating) you get, the more opportunities will open up down the line.

 How does one work their way around this predicament?